Hoyasumii/avengers-endgame/README.md

 THOR: I'm not supposed to be like everyone else, am I?

 FRIGGA (2013): Everyone fails at who they are supposed to be, Thor.
-The measure of a person, of a hero, is how we
+The measure of a person, of a hero, is how wel